natmark/ProcessingKit/README.md

 ### Use StoryBoard

-Connect the UIImageView to SampleView Class
+Connect the (UIImageView / NSImageView) to SampleView Class

 ```Swift
  @IBOutlet weak var sampleView: SampleView!